Social Research and Analysis (MA)

 - Students may take electives in a field of their choice: Social Policy, Information Management and Business Analytics, Communications and Media, or Earth and Environmental Science.

-- Students will complete a Research Practicum where they will gain experience working with a company or an organization.
+- Students will complete a Research Practicum where they carry out their own independent research project with the help of a faculty member and an industry specialist.

 Practical Skills and Job Outlook: